 So, have CDE’s have taken this approach and been successful?
 Yes.
 A great example of a CDE initiative that used economic impact analysis to successfully secure NMTC funding is the “12W” project.
 Named after the location of the resulting structure (SW 12th & Washington Avenues), the 12W project saw the development of a brand new mixed-use commercial office, retail, and residential facility in a recognized census tract west of Portland, Oregon’s central downtown district.
 Overseen by the United Fund Advisors (UFA), a CDE that invests in numerous development projects each year, the effort aimed to create 274 units of new affordably priced rental housing, provide 85,000 square feet of new office space, and to connect Portland’s Pearl District with the Central Business District.
 By performing an economic impact analysis, UFA was able to show the CDFI, down to the dollar, the exact amount that their allocations could stimulate and the industries the project might affect most greatly.
 To read more about how UFA accomplished this, read the case study, Great Buildings.
 Great Places: The Economic Benefits of an NMTC-Funded Development Effort.

 Like Cheese?
-We will be continuing the NMTC discussion as this tax month comes to a close.
-Stay tuned for our newest case study detailing how a dairy manufacturer in Muscoda, Wisconsin took economic impact analysis and NMTC Funding to new heights by creating sustainable processes, educating and employing local workers, and greatly benefiting their community in the process.
+We continue the NMTC discussion in our newest case study detailing how a dairy manufacturer in Muscoda, Wisconsin took economic impact analysis and NMTC Funding to new heights by creating sustainable processes, educating and employing local workers, and greatly benefiting their community in the process.